-- A. Quarterly reports to the Securities Commissioner pursuant to section 11-51-906(2), C.R.S., shall be filed with the Securities Commissioner within thirty (30) days after the end of the quarter and shall contain the following information: - Form TRQ-1 (QUARTERLY REPORT TO MEMBERS); - 2.
-Form TRQ-2 (PORTFOLIO ASSETS); and - 3.
-Financial Statements that contain a Balance Sheet, an Income Statement, and a Statement of Changes in Net Assets for the previous quarter. - B. Pursuant to section 24-75-703(1)(n), C.R.S., quarterly reports to each participating local government shall contain, at a minimum, a Balance Sheet, an Income Statement, a Statement of Changes in Net Assets and the Quarterly Report to Members Form (Form TRQ-1).
-In addition, the quarterly report to each participating local government shall contain a listing of portfolio assets that, at a minimum, describes each investment instrument by issuer, face value, yield at purchase, final maturity date, cost, and market value.
+- B. Quarterly reports to the Securities Commissioner pursuant to section 11-51-906(2), C.R.S., shall be filed by all LGIPs with the Securities Commissioner within thirty (30) days after the end of the quarter and shall contain the following information: - 1.
+Financial statements that contain a balance sheet, an income statement, and a statement of changes in net assets for the previous quarter; and - 2.
+The quarterly report to participating local governments. - C. The quarterly report to participating local governments shall include, at a minimum, the following information: - 1.
+A statement of net assets; - 2.
+A statement of operations; - 3.
+A statement of changes in net assets; - 4.
+A listing of portfolio assets that, at a minimum, describes each investment instrument by issuer, face value, yield at purchase, final maturity date, cost, and market value; - 5.
+The average daily yield for the month and the average annualized yield; - 6.
+The expense ratio; - 7.
+A diversification report that, at a minimum, identifies the percentage of the total net assets of the fund by each issuer and the percentage of the total issue the fund invested in any individual issue; and - 8.
+The weighted average maturity to final and the weighted average maturity to reset. - 9.
+Any other material information.